 Find our most productive times in a day and structure our learning in those zones to achieve good results.

 Self Learning Paradigm

-🗝 To become a self-learner and an efficient learner, we need to decide ourselves that this is the path that we want to do, and we need to motivate ourselves every day (personal autonomy).
+🗝 To become a self-learner and an efficient learner, we need to decide that this is the path we want to take.
+And we need to motivate ourselves every day (personal autonomy).

 Last but not least, you can find me on Twitter.
 Let's connect! 😊